Does Smoking Affect Life Insurance?

 What if You Start Smoking After Getting a Life Insurance Policy?

 If you got coverage as a nonsmoker and later start smoking, your existing premiums stay the same.
-Life insurance rates are locked in based on your health at the time of application.
-Your insurer won't increase your rates if your health changes after the policy is issued.
+Life insurance rates lock in based on your health at application.
+Your insurer won't increase rates after issuing the policy.

-This protection applies to your current policy only.
-Any new policies or additional coverage you apply for will use smoker rates based on your current tobacco use.
-Whole life and universal life policies lock in your rates for the duration of the policy, which helps if you're concerned about future health changes.
+Your current policy protects these rates.
+New policies or additional coverage use smoker rates based on your current tobacco use.
+Whole life and universal life policies maintain rates for the policy's duration.

 How Does Smoking Affect Life Insurance: Bottom Line

-Smoking increases life insurance costs, but coverage remains available for smokers.
+Smoking increases life insurance costs, but insurers still offer coverage to smokers.
 MoneyGeek's analysis found smokers pay roughly three times more than nonsmokers for identical coverage.
-Based on MoneyGeek's analysis, a 40-year-old smoker pays an extra $1,164 to $1,380 per year compared to a nonsmoker for $500,000 in term life coverage, though rates vary widely by insurer and health factors.
+A 40-year-old smoker pays an extra $1,164 to $1,380 per year compared to a nonsmoker for $500,000 in term life coverage.
+Rates differ by insurer and health factors.

 Answer honestly on your application to protect your beneficiaries.
-Lying about tobacco use can lead to denied death benefits during the contestability period, leaving your family without financial protection.
+Lying about tobacco use leads to denied death benefits during the contestability period and leaves your family without financial protection.

-If you're a smoker, don't delay coverage while waiting to quit.
-Get protection now and reapply for nonsmoker rates after 12 months tobacco-free.
-Quitting can save you over $1,000 per year on premiums while improving your health.
+If you smoke, get coverage now instead of waiting to quit.
+Apply for nonsmoker rates after 12 months tobacco-free.
+Quitting saves you over $1,000 per year on premiums while improving your health.

 Smoking and Life Insurance: FAQ